XenosETC/ELI-V1-Liquidity-Standard/docs/amm-requirements.md

 An AMM is considered **ELI-compatible** if:

 1. **Contracts are immutable**
-   - No proxies, no upgrade hooks, no upgradable logic.
+   - No proxies, no upgrade hooks.

-2. **There is no migrator / forced migration path**
+2. **No migrator / forced migration path**
-   - Liquidity cannot be forcibly moved to a new AMM version.
+   - Liquidity cannot be forcibly moved to new versions.

 3. **LP tokens are standard and non-privileged**
-   - No owner, no pause, no admin mint/burn outside normal liquidity operations.
+   - No owner, no pause, no blacklist, no arbitrary mint.

-4. **Protocol fees (if any) do not threaten base LP immutability**
+4. **Protocol fees (if present) cannot break the PoBL base**
-   - No mechanism that can silently or unilaterally drain core liquidity.
+   - Fees must not allow draining or touching the immutable PoBL LP.

-5. **No governance over the liquidity behavior**
+5. **No governance over liquidity behavior**
-   - No DAO, multisig or role can change pool invariants, forcibly withdraw LP, or impose upgrades on the pair.
+   - No DAO or multisig can alter how LP or swaps behave.

-6. **AMM can be used trustlessly via contract only**
+6. **AMM is permanently usable via contract alone**
-   - Frontend is optional; contracts behave correctly on-chain.
+   - No off-chain dependencies required for swaps.

-ELI is a **liquidity behavior standard**, not a DEX brand — but the DEX must meet these constraints.
+ELI is a behavior standard for liquidity — not a swap or DEX brand.

 ---